muratk3n/thirdwave/en/tweets/2019/week30.md

 Superman will be flying around randomly, he'll say 'woah...
 I am so confused right now...?'.
-There'll be bunch of unresolved plot lines for random mystery.
+There'll be bunch of unresolved plot lines for random confusion.
 People will constantly run into eachother for no reason.
 'Batman?
 What are you doing in this telephone booth..?
 I'm, like, here too.

 So mystified'.

 *2019-7-24 10:0:29*